loliaravioli/web-hearthstone/README.md

     - Burn/overdraw card https://animista.net/play/exits/puff-out
     - Minion dies https://animista.net/play/attention/shake

-- Figure out how things like battlecries will work between client and server.
+- Figure out how things like battlecries will work between client and server. (it'll probably work the same way as spells. store whether or not the minion has a battlecry and initiate the targeting system entirely clientside)